TV4/Urushiol/README.md

 ####Writing your own tests.
 Now to write your own tests.
 It is assumed that you have a varnish `.vcl` file that you want to test.
-Each test are written in ruby, and contained within an `.uru` file by convention but any readable file containing ruby code will do.
+Each test is written in ruby, and contained within an `.uru` file by convention but any readable file containing ruby code will do.

 Tests can run in three states: